 Defining a global dashboard to measure innovation

 Considering the breadth of innovation activities, using a single metric, or a few can be misleading.
-Using a tailored innovation dashboard allows management to monitor the company’s performance along different aspects and stages of innovation.
-The Dashboard should include both qualitative and quantitative indicators and should cover the different stages of the innovation cycle.
+Using a tailored innovation dashboard allows management to monitor the company’s performance along with different aspects and stages of innovation.
+The Dashboard should include both qualitative and quantitative indicators and should cover the various stages of the innovation cycle.
 The exact number of metrics depends on the project and company.
-A good rule of thumb is to use between eight to twelve metrics.
+A good rule of thumb is to use between eight to twelve parameters.
 Too many measures can be overwhelming and confusing.
-A practical approach is first to identify all the measures considered as necessary.
+A practical approach is first to identify all the steps considered necessary.
 Test with measuring a few critical metrics and then expand gradually.

 INNOVATION INDICATORS AND HOW TO INTEGRATE THEM IN A COHERENT DASHBOARD

 The measure of innovation and ROI are linked to specific challenges.
 In a world where open innovation is now the norm, R&D investments become more challenging to evaluate precisely.
 No standard set of metrics applies to all companies.

 The Innovation Cycle divides into three phases, which will have to be measured using different metrics.

 - Learning stage: Test of the assumptions regarding new ideas and target market.

 - Innovation stage: Put in practice new and validated ideas.

 - Impact stage: Impacts of innovation activities are measured with business or products metrics

 Due to the progressive nature of innovation, different indicators will have to be used depending on the stage of implementation of the Innovation project.
 The various parameters will encompass the three stages of the innovation process.
 It will allow to precisely quantify the economic outputs but also the inputs and give a measure of the innovation culture in a company.